 The MCACA Art Minigrant program is a grants-giving partnership funded by the State of Michigan through the Michigan Council for Arts and Cultural Affairs (MCACA) and administered locally by CUPPAD.
-There are 19 designated regions throughout the state; CUPPAD administers the program within the central Upper Peninsula.
-Region 12 consists of Alger, Delta, Dickinson, Marquette, Menominee and Schoolcraft Counties.
+There are 10 regional regranting agencies throughout the state; CUPPAD administers the program within the central Upper Peninsula covering Alger, Delta, Dickinson, Marquette, Menominee and Schoolcraft Counties.

-There are two types of grants available for the FY14 Minigrant Program: Art Project grants; and Professional and Organizational Development (POD) grants.
+There are two components of the Minigrant Program: Arts projects and Professional Development (POD) grants.

 Art Project Grants:

 Grants for Art Projects provide up to $4,000 for locally developed, high quality arts and cultural projects.
-Applicants are limited to non-profit organizations, schools, colleges/universities and municipalities.
-Eligible projects include a wide variety of arts/cultural related activities such as: exhibits, reading workshops, festivals, after-school art programs, community concerts.
+Applicants are limited to registered non-profit organizations, schools, colleges/universities and municipalities located in the state of Michigan.
 Grants awarded must not exceed 50% of total project costs.
-A 1:1 cash/in-kind match is required.
-See the guidelines below for more information and a listing of eligible and ineligible expense items.
+A 1:1 cash and/or in-kind match is required.
+See the project guidelines below for more information and a listing of eligible and ineligible expense items.